How to plan your Wedding Budget

-Mistake #1 – not have a plan and spend your money only on emotional buy.
+Mistake #1 – Not having a plan and spend your money only on emotional purchase

-So, when it come to budgeting with your family, before starting any planning, lay some ground rules with your family.
+So, when it comes to budgeting with your family, before starting any planning, lay some ground rules with your family.

 Mistake #2 – Inviting too many guests.

 Right here is certainly the most common mistake.
-Just in food alone, a guest with cost you $70-$100.
-Up to $250 if you add on drink, party favors and rental (such as linen, decoration, chairs etc.…)
+Just in food alone, a guest will costs you $70-$100.
+Up to $250 if you add on drink, party favors and rental (such as linen, decoration, chairs, etc.…)

-Mistake #3 – Spending the money in the wrong places
+Mistake #3 – Spending money in the wrong places

 For example, the other day, Melissa, a bride to be, contacted me, said she loved my photography, but she had a very tiny budget left for it.
 So I asked why she took so much time to hire me?
 Because I was booked on that date.
 She said she needed more time because she had just spent $4,000 in a dress that she was not even sure she still liked (instead of $2k).
 I felt bad but I understood she didn’t process her budget correctly and got trapped.

-Again, impulsive buy can be devastating and through your dream wedding vision out of the window.
+Again, impulsive purchases can be devastating and through your dream wedding vision out of the window.

 Mistake #4 – Wait too long to hire your vendors or plan your wedding at the last minute.

-It is well known that a wedding can take between 1 to 2 years to be plan, especially if you are looking for a particular venue that is very notorious for lavish weddings.
+It is well known that a wedding can take between 1 to 2 years to be planned, especially if you are looking for a particular venue that is very notorious for lavish weddings.

 More time you allow yourself to plan this wedding, better and less stressful your decision will be.
 Also, by planning ahead, you allow yourself time to hire the right vendors that are going to give you the best product for the right investment.
 Do not rush and do not hire the first vendor you met because you want to be done with the process.
 A beautiful wedding, especially on a short budget needs time.

 The other advantage is that you give yourself time to hire the RIGHT vendors and wait for their "Show Special" or "Promotion".
-Your can then compare and figure out what is the best investment. again, the key word is investment.
+You can then compare and figure out what is the best investment. again, the keyword is 'investment".

 Mistake #5 – Price shopping

 Yes, we said it.
-We know it is important for you to compare prices to stay in your budget but there us a difference between price shopping and investment.
+We know it is important for you to compare prices to stay in your budget but there is a difference between price shopping and investment.

-A lot of venue as everything bundled in one packages.
+A lot of venue as everything bundled in one package.
 Las Vegas, for example, is notorious to do this pretty much almost everywhere.

 Sure, this will save you money… to a certain point.
-The venue might be great, but the photographer might not be exactly what you really want and the flower not exactly the vision you had in mine.
-Again, priorities, but mainly, at the end, you will end up disappointed especially if the terrible photography is the only thing that last.
+The venue might be great, but the photographer might not be exactly what you really want and the flower might not be exactly the vision you had in mine.
+Again, priorities, but mainly, in the end, you will end up disappointed especially if the terrible photography is the only thing that lasts

 How to prioritize your budget?